Skip to Content

 The night markets Malacca are a wonderful mix of food and handicrafts to buy and eat and the roads are closed to traffic making them safer for children and strollers.
 There is a birds’ nest soup house that houses the birds and processes the nests on-site, it’s a great little attraction for kids.

-China town is another area near Jonker street that is full of history.
+Chinatown is another area near Jonker street that is full of history.
 Worth having a wander around and sampling some of the delicious food.

-Red square at the end of Jonker street is steeped in history and is where the Dutch, Portuguese, and British all came over the course of hundreds of years.
+Red Square at the end of Jonker Street is steeped in history and is where the Dutch, Portuguese, and British all came over the course of hundreds of years.

 The Shore Oceanarium is great for the kids.
-You can handle rays here and it makes a change from busy Jonker street.
+You can handle rays here and it makes a change from busy Jonker Street.
 Being indoors, it’s a great way to beat the heat during the day.

 If you want a view of the surrounding area then a walk up to the top to see St Paul’s hill and the church isn’t to be missed.
 Going inside the now derelict ruins and walking amongst the gravestones you get a sense of how Malacca was when the colonial powers first came.